John T. Reed’s Real Estate Investor’s Monthly newsletter

 Many issues include actual case histories of successful investment strategies.

-Real Estate Investor's Monthly covers the following subjects:
+Real Estate Investor's Monthly covers the following finance subjects:

 - Finding Financing